ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 50. PROJECT PHILOSOPHY
 ======================================================================

-OBS Pointer is intentionally designed to remain small and simple.
+OBS CURSOR OVERLAY is intentionally designed to remain small and simple.

 It does not require: